eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

 Unfortunately all arcade machines were subtely different so you do need to tell the emulator which game you are running, and that is done through the ROM filename (as known to MAME)

-(Obviously) no sound support, and probably not a good idea to run this on a multiplayer server as it will consume cycles.
-Suggest you turn the programmable block off when player leaves the controls.
+This is a very intensive script and updates an LCD at up to 60 frames per second, and is not a good idea to run this on a multiplayer server.
+I also suggest you turn the programmable block off when player leaves the controls as well for example.
+The games play without sound as there was no way to play such sounds in a programmable block presently.

 Code available on github: https://github.com/eddy0612/SpaceEngineerScripts

 Q: Why did I do this?
 I wrote some simple in game scripts, and got bored of writing them one
       by one, and started playing...
 Then I got addicted to getting as much running as I could

-All feedback welcome, please use the discussion area
+All feedback welcome, please use the discussion area of my github repo

 ```
 +--------------------------------------------------------------------------------------------------